 And in a financial way, you can help, too.
-Support it by purchasing the products or services of our advertisers.
-This does not necessarily mean that "bou must follow the offerings of our political advertisers.
-Your considered judgment will, and must be your guide on political matters.
-Subscribe to the paper and as to thers to subscribe.

-With this humble beginning, we hope, not for any distinction, but to serve with dedication the truthful presentation of Native problems, issues and interests.
+Support it by purchasing the products or services of our adver-tisers.
+This does not necessarily mean that you must follow the offerings of our political advertisers.
+Your considered judgment will, and must, be your guide on political matters.
+Subscribe to the paper and ask others With this humble beginning we hope, not for any distinction, but to serve with dedication the truthful presentation of Native problems, issues and interests.
 The paper asks your kind reception and wishes for success and God-speed.